How much does car detailing cost? A guide to pricing factors

 Common add-ons and their prices

-• Engine cleaning: Costs between $100 and $400, depending on the level of dirtiness and the extent of detail required.
+Engine bay cleaning: Costs between $125 and $450, depending on the level of buildup and the level of detail required.
+A clean engine bay not only looks better but can also make spotting leaks or maintenance issues easier.

 DIY vs. professional car detailing

-DIY detailing is suitable for light upkeep.
-It can save you money and give you the freedom to clean your car on your schedule.
-However, it requires a significant amount of effort and time, and can cause damage if you lack the necessary experience.
+DIY car detailing is a good option for light upkeep.
+It can save you money and allows you to clean your car on your own schedule.
+That said, it takes significant effort, the right products, and some experience to avoid mistakes.
+Using the wrong cleaner or technique can actually damage your car’s surfaces.

 Quick tips for choosing the right car detailing service